AndreyKoudr/TCAD/README.md

 - 2.7 Surfaces : triangles : find intersection of one set of triangles with another
 - 2.8 Surfaces : Bezier patch
 - 2.9 Surfaces : Bezier surface, a composite of Bezier patches
-- 2.10 Surfaces : point surface, a regilar net of points with linear interpolation between
+- 2.10 Surfaces : point surface, a regular net of points with linear interpolation between
 - 2.11 Surfaces : B-spline surface, interpolated and approximated, with and without clamping
 - 2.12 Surfaces : intersection of two, get intersection curve and two parametric curves for trimming
 - 2.13 Surfaces : intersect surface by plane, get intersection line and parametric curve for trimming
 - 2.14 Surfaces : create B-spline surface from any other surface
+- 2.15 Surfaces : make a trimmed B-spline surface from intersections by plane.
+Take the cut curve, close boundary and save this trimmed surface
+- 2.16 Surfaces : make a trimmed B-spline surface from surface-surface intersection.
+Take the cut curve, close boundary and save this trimmed surface

 Doing trimmed surfaces ...
 ==========================